A new lesson plan: Going back to school during the pandemic

-(NBC News) With the coronovirus still spreading, school districts across the country right now are facing the difficult decision about how to start the year.
+With the coronavirus still spreading, school districts across the country right now are facing the difficult decision about how to start the year.

 “This is something that we’ve got to get our hands around, or we’re going to have catastrophic, catastrophic situations that we cannot control,” warns Fedrick Ingram, president of the Florida Education Association.